vukanac/zf2-documentation/docs/src/modules/zend.mail.message.rst

    $message = new Message();
    $message->setBody($body);

+In addition you can check how to add attachment to your message (`E-mail Attachments <https://github.com/zendframework/zf2-documentation/edit/master/docs/src/modules/zend.mail.attachments.rst>`).

 If you want a string representation of your email, you can get that:

 .. code-block:: php